bartcui/ECE1724F-Project/README.md

 Supports level formats such as JSON, TOML, or simple ASCII layouts.
 Validates bounds, layers, and blocking flags, and builds grid + occupancy indices on load.

 ### ECS for Game Objects
-Implements minimal, composable components such as Position(GridCoord), Player, Blocking, Goal, Trap, and AI.
+Every game object will be broken down into small components such as Position(GridCoord), Player, Blocking, Goal, Trap, and AI.
-Example: a wall = Position + Blocking; an exit = Position + Goal; a ghost = Position + Actor + AI + Blocking.
+For example: a wall = Position + Blocking; an exit = Position + Goal; a ghost = Position + Actor + AI + Blocking.
 Systems follow the turn pipeline and only mutate state during the commit phase.

 ### Scene Management
-Organizes the game into scenes such as Loading, Main Menu, Game, and Game Over.
+The engine organizes the game into scenes such as Loading, Main Menu, Game, and Game Over.
 Each scene has its own setup and cleanup, ensuring smooth transitions and predictable behaviour.

 ### Movement Rules
-Controls how characters move on the grid.
+The game runs in turns and controls how characters move on the grid.
 Movement will be turn-based, where the player acts and then enemies respond, but the rules will remain customizable.
 Examples include explicit tie-breaks when multiple actors target the same cell, or configurable win/lose triggers.

 ### Pathfinding Algorithm
 Uses A* as the default shortest-path solver.
 A* provides optimal routes like Dijkstra’s algorithm while exploring fewer nodes when guided by a heuristic.
 Passability and step costs are defined through a pluggable policy (a Rust trait), so different movers (player, ghost), door/key mechanics, or terrain costs can be swapped without altering the solver.
 The default heuristic is Manhattan distance (|dx| + |dy|), which is admissible and consistent on a 4-connected grid — fast to compute and ideal for deterministic turn logic.